Patrick-McKeever/sentimentAnalysis/README.md

 ## Models

-The aforementioned models are available in pickle form. `naiveBayes.sav` refers to the naive-bayes model, while `finalModel.sav` refers to the BERT model.
+The aforementioned models are available in pickle form. `logReg.sav` refers to the logistic regression model, while `finalModel.sav` refers to the BERT model.